 Cardiovascular disease is certainly multifactorial in nature, and while we can’t alter patients’ genetics, family history, or socioeconomic status, we can certainly educate them about the importance of a diet and lifestyle that supports a healthy gut and heart.
 Both probiotics (healthy bacteria) and prebiotics (substrates that selectively feed specific groups of bacteria) can be used as means to modulate cardiovascular risk.

 A systematic review and meta-analysis found that probiotics are able to reduce both systolic and diastolic blood pressure (32).
-The greatest effect was found in studies where baseline BP was elevated, multiple probiotic species were consumed, the duration of the intervention was eight weeks or longer, or when daily consumption was greater than ten colony-forming units (CFU).
+The greatest effect was found in studies where baseline BP was elevated, multiple probiotic species were consumed, the duration of the intervention was eight weeks or longer, or when daily consumption was greater than 100 billion colony-forming units (CFU).

 In both animal models and humans, Lactobacilli have been shown to reduce blood cholesterol levels.
 This may be due to the fact that some bacteria express the enzyme bile salt hydrolase, which can affect intestinal cholesterol reabsorption (33, 34).
 Several other studies have reported that probiotic-containing yogurts significantly reduce total serum cholesterol and LDL cholesterol and improve the LDL:HDL cholesterol ratio (35, 36, 37).